edumgt/AWS-Solutions-Architect-Associate/VPC/README.md

 - IPv4: you don’t see an IP address in its binary format.
 Instead, it’s converted into decimal format in octets and noted as an IPv4 address.
 - CIDR: CIDR notation is a compressed way of representing a range of IP addresses.
 Specifying a range determines how many IP addresses are available to you. .
 In AWS, the smallest IP range you can have is /28, which provides 16 IP addresses.
 The largest IP range you can have is a /16, which provides 65,536 IP addresses.
+- For communications between Amazon VPC, hub-and-spoke topologies(opens in a new tab) are preferred over many-to-many mesh(opens in a new tab)

 # VPC
 VPC is an isolated network that you create in the AWS Cloud, consist of: VPC name + CIDR + Region